sopel.plugins.rules#

 Sopel’s function-based rule handlers are simple callables, decorated with

-’s decorators to add attributes, such as rate limit, threaded execution, output prefix, priority, and so on.
-In order to load these functions as rule objects, this class method can be used; it takes the bot’ssettings
+sopel.plugin’s decorators to add attributes, such as rate limit, threaded execution, output prefix, priority, and so on.
+In order to load these functions as rule objects, this class method can be used; it takes the bot’ssettingsand a cleanedhandler.A “cleaned handler” is a function, decorated appropriately, and passed through the filter of the

-loader's clean
+loader's cleanfunction.

-- abstract get_channel_metrics(channel: Identifier) RuleMetrics #
+- abstract get_channel_metrics(channel: Identifier) RuleMetrics#

 Get the rule’s usage metrics for the given channel.

-- abstract get_doc() str #
+- abstract get_doc() str#

 Get the rule’s documentation.